-You might consider employee paging systems dead, so it may come to you as a surprise that it is not the case.
+You might consider employee paging systems a dead or dying technology, so it may come to you as a surprise that it is not the case.
 When it comes to communicating in times of crisis, the paging system still comes out on top.

 For example, if you’re a restaurant owner and someone trips over the fryer in the kitchen and everything is a mess, what do you do?
 You might consider calling or emailing your employees, but is it that efficient?
 Who checks their emails every 10 minutes?
 Not to mention people’s phones are more often than not on silent mode.

 There might be a signal issue, and you would not reach the person in time.
 Hence, the employee paging system takes the victory in times of crisis and need.